OrlandoR4/PicoTracker/README.md

-### VERSION 1.1
+### VERSION 2.0

 # HATIRE-ENABLED HEAD TRACKER FOR OPENTRACK

-This program uses the **Raspberry Pico microcontroller**, **MPU6050** Inertial Measurement Unit, and the **QMC5883L** magnetometer to estimate orientation and output HATIRE data for OpenTrack
+This program uses the **XIAO RP2040 microcontroller**, **MPU6050** Inertial Measurement Unit, and the **QMC5883L** magnetometer to estimate orientation and output HATIRE data for OpenTrack

-Uses a single push button for calibration and resetting (with an internal pull up from the raspberry pi pico)
+Uses a single push button for calibration and resetting (with an internal pull up from the microcontroller)

 Customize the code as its fit to you and install the necessary dependencies